tankunsheng/thedevdiaries/_drafts/2020-07-28-the-team-leader.markdown

 Understand technology space well enough to know how to translate these business requirements into technical solutions.

-Understand the team and the resources at hand well enough in order to evaluate the feasibility of different solutions and arrive at a project plan which is realistic, practical, and detailed.
+Understand the team and the resources at hand well enough in order to evaluate the feasibility of different solutions and propose a detailed project plan that is realistic, and practical.

 Lastly, possess the flair and charisma to advise, convince, and even influence the decision making from the management or clients.
 There should also be a willingness to speak up for the team, and in the event of unreasonable and impractical directives passed down from the management, have the conviction to push back and raise all concerns for the team.